+Employees

-10 What role do employees have in corporate governance?
+What role do employees have in corporate governance?

-The management board is obliged to implement proper corporate governance and to continuously supervise its functions.
+The management board is obliged to implement proper corporate governance and to continually supervise its functions.
 Employees have a role in the following areas.
-The management board is allowed to deploy employees by way of vertical instruction and so is dependent on their employees fulfilling their tasks and duties.
+The management board is allowed to deploy employees by way of vertical instruction and is therefore at the same time dependent on its employees fulfilling their tasks and duties.
 This fulfilment is itself subject to supervision by the management board.
 In addition, recommendation A.2 of the German Corporate Governance Code recommends giving employees the ability to report legal violations in the company in a protected manner (most commonly through a whistle-blower system).
+This should enable employees to give anonymous reports of legal violations by or within the company.
+The EU Whistle-Blower-Directive (2019/1937/EU) is also due to be implemented in national law.

+If an AG, a KGaA or a GmbH exceeds the threshold of generally 500 employees within German territories, one-third of the company's supervisory board members must be employee representatives (the One-Third Participation Act).
+If it exceeds 2,000 employees within German territories, 50 per cent of the supervisory board must be comprised of employee representatives (the Co-Determination Act).

+Law stated - 21 April 2022

+CORPORATE CONTROL

+Anti-takeover devices

+Are anti-takeover devices permitted?